GioStamoulos/Transfer_Learning_CNN/README.md

 ![image](https://user-images.githubusercontent.com/60938391/125196052-fdef7a80-e260-11eb-9122-6e2b73e649ec.png)

 **Transfer Learning**
-  The two dataset were utilized for image classification.
+  The two datasets were utilized for image classification.
 For this classification task were tried to apply transfer learning from Mnist Fashion to "Recognize a Speaker" and transfer learning inside of Mnist Fashion.
 Transfer learning (TL) is a research problem in machine learning (ML) that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem [West et.al.
 2007].
 Were utilized the 2 different CNN architectures for the same transfer learning experiments just for comparing.

 **Transfer Learning tasks**
 •	Train Under5 labels Fashion Mnist.